boonleng/blib-sh/README.md

 wake.sh
 -------
 Wake up a machine in LAN.
+This is a convenient function to wake up several computers by name.
+It may not work for you.

 More on boonlib.sh